dev-queiroz/Creative-Agency/README.md

 2. Connect the repository to Vercel via the dashboard.
 3. Deploy and share the live URL with clients.

-## Future Improvements

-- Integrate a TypeScript/Node.js API with Supabase for dynamic project data.
-- Develop a custom WordPress theme based on this design using PHP.
-- Create a Python script to automate portfolio updates and analytics.

 ## Contact

 For freelance opportunities, contact me via: